happy birthday coin (HBDC) Price Hits $0.0012 on Top Exchanges

-happy birthday coin (HBDC) traded up 2% against the U.S. dollar during the 24 hour period ending at 0:00 AM Eastern on September 1st.
-During the last week, happy birthday coin has traded 3.2% higher against the U.S. dollar.
-One happy birthday coin coin can currently be bought for $0.0012 or 0.00000005 BTC on popular exchanges. happy birthday coin has a total market cap of $11,900.20 and approximately $12,365.00 worth of happy birthday coin was traded on exchanges in the last 24 hours.
+happy birthday coin (HBDC) traded up 2% against the US dollar during the one day period ending at 23:00 PM Eastern on September 7th.
+One happy birthday coin coin can now be purchased for approximately $0.0012 or 0.00000005 BTC on popular exchanges.
+In the last week, happy birthday coin has traded up 3.2% against the US dollar. happy birthday coin has a market cap of $11,900.20 and $12,365.00 worth of happy birthday coin was traded on exchanges in the last day.

 - The Web3 Project (WEB3) traded 213.7% higher against the dollar and now trades at $517.71 or 0.02213862 BTC.